natalia-kurbakova/Financial-Ratios-ETL/README.md

 3. Yahoo Finance API
 ###### Before we start...
 1. Obtain a premium API key from  FMP: https://site.financialmodelingprep.com/developer/docs/pricing
-2. Copy your Azure Connection String (refer to "how-to-find-azure-storage-account-connection-string.pdf")
+2. Copy your Azure Connection String (refer to "how-to-find-azure-storage-account-connection-string.pdf)
-3. Paste both into Keys.py
+3. Paste both into `Keys.py`
-4. Install modules locally via terminal: "pip install -r requirements.txt"
+4. Install modules locally via terminal: `pip install -r requirements.txt`
 ###### The Process:
-After installing requirements.txt and modifying the Keys.py script, running the **_extract.py_** file should do the following:
+After installing `requirements.txt` and modifying the `Keys.py` script, running the `extract.py` file should do the following:
+######
 ![ExtractProcess.png](ExtractProcess.png)
 ######
-Now the data sits  in  Azure Blob, no more API requests or webscraping is needed.
+Now that the data sits  in  Azure Blob, no more API requests or webscraping is needed.
 ### 2. Transform the Data
 ###### Dimensional Modeling - DbSchema
 In order to know what transformations need to be done to the files, we have to do data modeling.